slub/jsonl-fstats/README.md

 ```
 jsonl-fstats.py
+        -h, --help                      show this help message and exit
+        -marc                           Ignore Marc Indicator
-        -help      print this help
+        -help                           print more help
-        -marc      ignore Marc indicator field if you are analysing an index of marc records
-        -headless  don't print headline
+        -headless                       don't print header
+        -len_val LEN_VAL                specify the length for the values of "max-value" and "min-value"
+        -no_whitespace NO_WHITESPACE    don't count val with whitespace
-        -delimiter set which delimiter to use
+        -delimiter DELIMITER            delimiter to use
+        -csv-output                     prints the output as pure CSV data (all values are quoted)
 ```

 * example with input and output file: